-12.1 Architects can record their CPD activities on an ARB CPD platform that will be developed or on another CPD platform approved by ARB.
+12.1 Architects can record their CPD activities on an ARB CPD platform on MyARB or on RIBA's platfrom.

-12.2 Any architect who chooses to use an approved alternative to ARB's platform must provide a copy of their CPD record, if requested by ARB.
+12.2 You do not need to record on ARB's platform if you have recorded on RIBA's.
+Any architect who chooses to use RIBA's platform must provide a copy of their CPD record, if requested by ARB.